 Social movement organizations in Chiapas, Mexico City, Tlaxcala and Ciudad Juarez host students.
 Students may choose from the following organizations that are currently participating in the program:

 - Universidad de la Tierra, San Cristobal de las Casas, Chiapas.
-UniTierra is the rough equivalent of a technical college, offering three month courses for indigenous youth in electricity, carpentry, music, organic agriculture, sewing, cooking, computers, auto mechanics, etc. Between 80 and 130 indigenous youth attend UniTierra at any given time.
+UniTierra is a project in truly integral education for autonomy, offering three month courses for indigenous youth in electricity, carpentry, music, organic agriculture, sewing, cooking, computers, auto mechanics, etc while also coordinating philosophical, theological, and political study in Latin American social movements and the pursuit of autonomy.
+Between 80 and 130 indigenous youth attend UniTierra at any given time.
 UniTierra is located on the outskirts of San Cristobal on a densely forested hill side.
 Students live in dormitories on the grounds of UniTierra.

 - Comunicación Campesina y Popular (COMCAMPO), San Cristobal de las Casas, Chiapas.
 COMCAMPO organizes community radio stations in barrios around San Cristobal de las Casas.
 Currently COMCAMPO facilitates three community radio stations, with community members assuming full control over content and management of the stations.
 Students live with the Director of COMCAMPO in San Cristobal de las Casas.

 - Consejo Nacional Urbano y Campesino (CNUC), Tlaxcala.
-CNUC has active committees in 23 rural Tlaxcalan communities dealing with the agricultural crisis, women's empowerment, health, etc. As a member of the Otra Campaña, CNUC is committed to autonomous organizing and direct democracy.
+CNUC has active committees in 23 rural Tlaxcalan communities dealing with the agricultural crisis, organic agriculture, the defense of native corn, women's empowerment, health, etc. As an adherent to the Sixth Declaration of the Lacandon Jungle, CNUC is committed to autonomous organizing and direct democracy.
 Students live with campesino families who are active members of CNUC.
-(Note: Tlaxcala is famous for perhaps the best food in Mexico.)
 Students may work with CNUC on a number of projects, including:

 - Asamblea Nacional de Braceros, Tlaxcala.
 The Asamblea is organized by CNUC and includes more than 6,000 former Braceros who harvested fruits and vegetables during the post-World War II Bracero Program.
 The US and Mexican governments deducted 10% of the Bracero paychecks for a retirement fund, but the money "disappeared."
 Now the former Braceros, senior members of their communities, are organizing to recoup their retirement funds and to address problems faced by the current generation of undocumented workers who are often their grandchildren.
 Students live with a member of the Asamblea or a member of CNUC.

 - Unión Popular Apizaquense Democrático e Independiente (UPADI), Apizaco, Tlaxcala.
 UPADI is organized by CNUC and is composed of urban residents in Tlaxcala's second largest city, Apizaco.
-UPADI has about 3,000 members and organizes around property taxes, privatization of garbage collection, privatization of water resources, etc. Students live with a member of UPADI or a member of CNUC.
+UPADI has about 3,000 members and organizes around issues of popular power and community budgeting regarding property taxes, privatization of garbage collection, privatization of water resources, etc. Students live with a member of UPADI or a member of CNUC.

-- Frente Popular Francisco Villa Independiente-UNOPI (FPFVI), Mexico City.
-The FPFVI, also known as "Los Panchos," is the largest independent community housing movement in Mexico, with more than 20 settlements in Mexico City and affiliates in Chiapas and Guanajuato.
+- Frente Popular Francisco Villa Independiente-UNOPII (FPFVI), Mexico City.
+The FPFVI, also known as "Los Panchos," is the largest independent community housing movement in Mexico, with more than 20 settlements in Mexico City and affiliates in Chiapas.
 Each settlement involves a land occupation, followed by construction of houses and infrastructure by the members of the settlement.
-The FPFVI is a member of the Otra Campaña and is dedicated to anti-capitalist, independent and autonomous organization.
+The FPFVI is an adherent to the Sixth Declaration of the Lacandon Jungle and is dedicated to anti-capitalist, independent and autonomous organization.
 Students live in one of the FPFVI's established settlements and work directly with the youth culture committee that directs much of the political and cultural education work for Los Panchos.

-The Mexico Solidarity Network maintains a full time office and staff in Ciudad Juarez.
-We work with a number of organizations and issues, including:
+The Mexico Solidarity Network maintains close contacts with organizers in Ciudad Juarez.
+We collaborate with a number of organizations and issues, including: